tjmcewan/coffeecalc/tutorial.ruby.md

 > Mentor dicussion point: what are these and what do they mean?

 The important part to note is the first line `GET / HTTP/1.1` - this is what a "GET" request for a server's "root URL" looks like.
-You can also see this in Sinatra's log output.
+You can also see this in Sinatra's log output, in the terminal window.
 (NB: If Sinatra says it has "backup from WEBrick", Ruby's built-in webserver, then you may see multiple GET requests each time you refresh.
 Only one request is actually being issued, you can safely ignore the other.)

 ## HTML Form > GET parameters